timeglass/glass/docs/config.md

 ## MBU
 __key__: `mbu`

-A timer runs in the background and increments by set amount of time each tick: the "minimal billable unit".
+A timer runs in the background and increments by a set amount of time each tick: the "minimal billable unit".
 It accepts a human readable format that is parsed by: [time.ParseDuration()](http://golang.org/pkg/time/#ParseDuration), e.g: `1h5m2s`

 ## Commit Message Template
 __key__: `commit_message`